When Does Apple TV+ Premiere? Here's When You Can Start Watching

 Apple finally debuted information about its upcoming streaming service on March 25 via a series of presentations about its new original content.
 ICYMI, Apple TV+ has tons of unique stories planned for your viewing pleasure, and you won't want to miss any of it.
 When does Apple TV+ premiere?
 You can try out the new streaming platform this fall.

-In a live-streamed presentation lasting nearly two hours at the Steve Jobs Theater in Cupertino, the Apple team broke down its plans for various updates to its technological services.
+EARLIER: In a live-streamed presentation lasting nearly two hours at the Steve Jobs Theater in Cupertino, the Apple team broke down its plans for various updates to its technological services.
 After introducing changes to the company's Apple News, Pay, and Games features, CEO Tim Cook relayed the discussion toward the much-anticipated Apple TV topic.
 In addition to walking the audience through an updated Apple TV app, officials then debuted Apple TV+, the streaming video service already slated to house several scripted and documentary series by the end of 2019.
 The ad-free, on-demand subscription service will premiere this fall in more than 100 countries, but Apple has yet to announce pricing details.

 Following the official announcement of the new platform, Apple welcomed several of its creative partners to tease their contributions to Apple TV+.
 Steven Spielberg, Reese Witherspoon, Jennifer Aniston, Jason Momoa, Kumail Nanjiani, Alfre Woodard, Sara Bareilles, and even Sesame Street's Big Bird made onstage cameos detailing what kind of entertainment subscribers can expect from it.
 The guest appearances culminated with a visit from Oprah Winfrey, who announced that she was currently working with Apple on two documentaries and a digital book club.